-The flexdeburr tool is designed to provide reliable service for long periods of operation.
-While simple in design, there are few user serviceable parts in the assembly.
+The deburring tool is designed to provide reliable service for long periods of operation.
+The assembly includes some user serviceable parts.
 The user is encouraged to return the unit to ATI for service.
 Section 6-Troubleshooting and Service Procedures is provided to assist the user when they choose to service the unit in the field.

 For all service, the air supply (before the solenoid valves) should be disconnected.
 Drain any trapped air pressure in the lines.
-The air supply should be "locked out" to prevent accidental operation of the spindle.
+The air supply should be 'locked out' to prevent accidental operation of the spindle.
 During maintenance operations, refer to Section 6-Troubleshooting and Service Procedures for maintenance instructions.
 Service and repair parts are identified in Section 6-Troubleshooting and Service Procedures and Section 7-Serviceable Parts.